oci-landing-zones/oci-cis-landingzone-quickstart/README.md

 ![Architecture](images/Architecture.png)

-## How the code is organized
+## How the Code is Organized
 The code consists of a single Terraform configuration defined within the config folder along with a few modules within the modules folder.

+Within the config folder, the Terraform files are named after the use cases they implement as described in CIS OCI Security Foundation Benchmark document.
+For instance, iam_1.1.tf implements use case 1.1 in the IAM sectiom, while mon_3.5.tf implements use case 3.5 in the Monitoring section. .tf files with no numbering scheme are either Terraform suggested names for Terraform constructs (provider.tf, variables.tf, locals.tf, outputs.tf) or use cases supporting files (iam_compartments.tf, net_vcn.tf).

 ## Input Variables
 Input variables used in the configuration are all defined (and defaulted) in config/variables.tf:
-- tenancy_ocid: the OCI tenancy id where this configuration will be executed.
+- **tenancy_ocid**: the OCI tenancy id where this configuration will be executed.
 This information can be obtained in OCI Console.
 	- Required, no default
-- user_ocid: the OCI user id that will execute this configuration.
+- **user_ocid**: the OCI user id that will execute this configuration.
 This information can be obtained in OCI Console.
 The user must have the necessary privileges to provision the resources.
 	- Required, no default
-- fingerprint: the user's public key fingerprint.
+- **fingerprint**: the user's public key fingerprint.
 This information can be obtained in OCI Console.
 	- Required, no default
-- private_key_path: the local path to the user private key.
+- **private_key_path**: the local path to the user private key.
 	- Required, no default
-- private_key_password: the private key password, if any.
+- **private_key_password**: the private key password, if any.
 	- Optional, no default
-- home_region: the tenancy home region identifier where Terraform should provision IAM resources (for a list of available regions, please see https://docs.cloud.oracle.com/en-us/iaas/Content/General/Concepts/regions.htm)
+- **home_region**: the tenancy home region identifier where Terraform should provision IAM resources (for a list of available regions, please see https://docs.cloud.oracle.com/en-us/iaas/Content/General/Concepts/regions.htm)
 	- Required, default us-ashburn-1
-- region: the tenancy region identifier where the Terraform should provision the resources.
+- **region**: the tenancy region identifier where the Terraform should provision the resources.
 	- Required, default us-ashburn-1
-- region_key: the 3-letter region key
+- **region_key**: the 3-letter region key
 	- Required, default iad
-- service_label: a label that is used as a prefix when naming provisioned resources.
+- **service_label**: a label that is used as a prefix when naming provisioned resources.
 	- Required, default cis
-- vcn_cidr: the VCN CIDR block
+- **vcn_cidr**: the VCN CIDR block
 	- Required, default 10.0.0.0/16
-- public_subnet_cidr: the public subnet CIDR block.
+- **public_subnet_cidr**: the public subnet CIDR block.
 	- Required, default 10.0.1.0/24
-- private_subnet_app_cidr: the App private subnet CIDR block.
+- **private_subnet_app_cidr**: the App private subnet CIDR block.
 	- Required, default 10.0.2.0/24
-- private_subnet_db_cidr: the DB private subnet CIDR block.
+- **private_subnet_db_cidr**: the DB private subnet CIDR block.
 	- Required, default 10.0.3.0/24
-- public_src_bastion_cidr: the external CIDR block that is allowed to ingress into the bastions servers in the public subnet.
+- **public_src_bastion_cidr**: the external CIDR block that is allowed to ingress into the bastions servers in the public subnet.
 	- Required, no default
-- public_src_lbr_cidr: the external CIDR block that is allowed to ingress into the load balancer in the public subnet.
+- **public_src_lbr_cidr**: the external CIDR block that is allowed to ingress into the load balancer in the public subnet.
 	- Required, default 0.0.0.0/0
-- network_admin_email_endpoint: an email to receive notifications for network related events.
+- **network_admin_email_endpoint**: an email to receive notifications for network related events.
 	- Required, no default
-- security_admin_email_endpoint: an email to receive notifications for security related events.
+- **security_admin_email_endpoint**: an email to receive notifications for security related events.
 	- Required, no default
-- cloud_guard_configuration_status: whether Cloud Guard is enabled or not.
+- **cloud_guard_configuration_status**: whether Cloud Guard is enabled or not.
 	- Required, default ENABLED
-- cloud_guard_configuration_self_manage_resources: whether Cloud Guard should seed Oracle-managed entities.
+- **cloud_guard_configuration_self_manage_resources**: whether Cloud Guard should seed Oracle-managed entities.
 Setting this variable to true lets the user seed the Oracle-managed entities with minimal changes to the original entities.
 	- Required, default false

-## How to execute the code using Terraform CLI
+## How to Execute the Code Using Terraform CLI
 You MUST provide values for the following variable names: tenancy_ocid, user_ocid, fingerprint, private_key_path and private_key_password (if any)

 There are multiple ways of achieving this, all documented in https://www.terraform.io/docs/configuration/variables.html: